-For the last three years at Drift, I’ve been working across all the different parts of the customer journey.
-But, most specifically, from an Ops perspective – Sales Ops, Marketing Ops, CS Ops, and more recently really focusing on the sales part of that.
+For the last three years at Drift, I’ve worked across all the different parts of the customer journey.
+But, most specifically, from an Ops perspective – Sales Ops, Marketing Ops, CS Ops, and more recently, really focusing on the sales part of that.

 In your experience, where does Ops fit in the overall GTM strategy?

-Since the beginning, we’ve made a conscious effort at Drift to make Operations a strategic partner to all of the different Go-to-Market motions as opposed to a support function.
+Since the beginning, we’ve made a conscious effort at Drift to make Operations a strategic partner to all of the different Go-to-Market motions instead of a support function.

-Everyone says it’s a nice thing for Ops to have a seat at the table and to be a strategic partner, but it’s a significant amount of work to make that a reality.
+Everyone says it’s nice for Ops to have a seat at the table and be a strategic partner, but it’s a significant amount of work to make that a reality.

-I think that by being a strategic partner and setting up that relationship really early, we were able to build trust over time with leaders across all of those functions.
+By being a strategic partner and setting up that relationship early, we were able to build trust over time with leaders across all of those functions.

 You have to continually earn and prove that trust to keep the strategic partnership alive.
 I think us focusing on that at Drift has allowed the team to really grow.
-We partner really closely with each of those GTM teams on everything from planning processes to the execution of how their world works, as well as all the reporting that goes along with that.
+We partner really closely with each of those GTM teams on everything from planning processes to the execution of how their world works and all the reporting that goes along with that.

 What do you see as the greatest challenges you see on a day-to-day basis in creating that strategic partnership?

-The most important thing is to stay on the same page with those leaders about what the priorities are.
+The most important thing is to stay on the same page with those leaders about priorities.
 We have particular routines and cadences with each of those leaders to make sure that we do.

-There’s a balance there though.
+There’s a balance there, however.
 You have to be nimble enough to change when priorities change, but you also have to be disciplined in a way that keeps teams on track.

-For example, every Monday afternoon our Sales Ops team meets with our CRO and all of our Sales VPs to review the current top priorities and how we are doing against our goals.
-In addition, we look at if there are any new priorities that have come up that might need to be bumped to the top of the list, which then might bump something else down.
+For example, every Monday afternoon, our Sales Ops team meets with our CRO and all of our Sales VPs to review the current top priorities and how we are doing against our goals.
+In addition, we look at if any new priorities have come up that might need to be bumped to the top of the list, which then might bump something else down.

 Having that constant flow of communication to make sure that Sales Ops priorities are aligned with Sales priorities – those should be the same thing.